Zywave/booster/src/_areas/design-system/components/buttons.md

 #### Primary Button

-A Primary Button is used for the most common, or most important action on the page.
+A Primary Button is used for the most common, or most important, action on the page.
 Avoid using more than one Primary Button on a page to help direct users to the main action.

 ![](/images/button-docs-primarybutton.png)